apache/cordova-docs/docs/en/edge/guide/getting-started/ios/index.md

   Mac®, OS X®, Apple®, Xcode®, App Store℠, iPad®, iPhone®, iPod® and  Finder® are Trademarks of Apple Inc.

 ## Common Problems

-### Deprecation Warnings

-When an application programming interface (API) is changed or replaced by another API, it is marked as _deprecated_.
+__Deprecation Warnings:__ When an application programming interface (API) is changed or replaced by another API, it is marked as _deprecated_.
 The API still works in the near term, but is eventually removed.
 Some of these deprecated interfaces are reflected in Apache Cordova, and Xcode issues warnings about them when you build and deploy an application.
 The Xcode warning about the ‘invokeString’ method concerns functionality that launches the app from a custom URL.
 While the mechanism to load from a custom URL has changed, this code is included to provide backwards functionality for apps created with older versions of Cordova.
 The sample app does not use this functionality, so these warnings can be ignored.

 If you wish to remove the warnings you can remove the code that references the deprecated invokeString API:

 1. Edit the `Classes/MainViewController.m` file.

 2. Find and comment out the following code by surrounding it with the begin, /*, and end, */, comment characters as highlighted in the code snippet below.

         (void)webViewDidFinishLoad:(UIWebView*)theWebView
         {